-Streamers and viewers alike are reporting Amazon-owned platform Twitch is currently experiencing an outage on March 30, with all streams and clips being taken offline.
+Streamers and viewers alike are reporting Amazon-owned platform Twitch is currently experiencing an outage on April 27, with all streams and clips being taken offline or lagging severely.

-Twitch went down at approximately 11:45am PST on March 30.
-While users can still access the front page and individual profiles, all streamers have been taken offline.
+Twitch went down at approximately 2:55PM PST on April 27.
+While users can still access the front page and individual profiles, all streamers have been taken offline or are suffering from serious lag.

 Twitch has made note of the issue on their platform, and are working on a fix.
 “We are investigating an issue that is causing the site not to load properly,” the streaming service said in a Twitter statement shortly after the problems began.